zephyrproject-rtos/zephyr/samples/kernel/metairq_dispatch/README.rst

-Note that because the test is fundamentally measuring thread preemption behavior, it does not run without modification on native_posix platforms.
+Note that because the test is fundamentally measuring thread preemption behavior, it does not run without modification on native_sim platforms.
 In that emulation environment, threads will not be preempted except at specific instrumentation points (e.g. in k_busy_wait()) where they will voluntarily release the CPU.